OpenKH/OpenKh/README.md

 After extracting a release, open `OpenKh.Launcher.exe`.
 The launcher presents the Mod Manager as the recommended option for installing and playing mods, while editors, converters, and command-line utilities for mod creators are kept in the separate `AdvancedTools` section.
 Application dependencies are organized under `Apps`, leaving the release root with a single executable entry point.

+Existing installations are migrated to the organized layout during their first update.
+Mod Manager settings, presets, mod lists, and user content remain available while obsolete application files are removed from the release root.

 OpenKH tools require the installation of the [.NET 8.0 Runtime](https://dotnet.microsoft.com/download/dotnet/8.0).
 All the UI tools are designed to work on Windows, while command line tools will work on any operating system.